tomjoht/learnapidoc/_docs/documenting_conceptual_content/docapis_doc_getting_started_section.md

 ### Cause 4: The getting started tutorial omits details for the sake of brevity that might lead to confusion

-Another obstacle to creating the getting started tutorial is the challenge of writing this content, as it requires more writing skill.
+Another obstacle to creating the getting started tutorial is the basic task of writing this content, as it requires more writing skill.
 Ideally, the getting started tutorial condenses longer, more detailed information into a succinct one-page tutorial.
 Yet this tutorial is supposed to take a user through registration, setup, authorization, execution, viewing results, interpretation, and more.
-It's like being asked to create a poem out of a novel.
+It's like being asked to create a poem out of a novel, with the requirement that the same general story gets told.

-Being brief at the expense of creating a short tutorial might lead to a confusing user experience, and omission of detail runs counter to the traditional mode of writing documentation.
+Being brief at the expense of creating a short tutorial might lead to a confusing user experience.
 Leaving out more specifics, notes, and other more explicit instructions for the sake of brevity goes against our tech-writing principles of clear, explicit documentation.

 The ability to reduce and distill information down to short, crisp summaries for a getting started tutorial is a higher-level writing skill.
 It also requires more effort and subject mastery.
 For more information on distilling information, see [Principle 4: Reduce and distill vast information down to its essence](/simplifying-complexity/reduction-layering-distillation.html).